azu/restrict-javascript/README.md

 It means that the code can refer to any object like `window` by default.
 In other hands, `__proto__` and `construsctor` is restricted by default.

+This validation will be used with [vm](https://nodejs.org/api/vm.html) modules.

 ## Install

 Install with [npm](https://www.npmjs.com/):